Saturday, April 5, 2025

 I keep motor sailing to

-Wacca Wache Marina and bought 17.78 gallon of diesel including refilling the Jerry can.
+Wacca Wache Marina and bought 17.78 gallons of diesel, including refilling the Jerry can.

 I motored another 5 miles to anchor at MM 375.
-There are no more anchorages for another 30 miles.
+There are no more anchorages for the next 30 miles.

 Tuesday, April 1, 2025